Toluwani195/PandaSauce/README.md

 # PandaSauce
 @wootlab bootcamp
-please i could not finish the codes because i seriosly had issues with them and I have not worked on SQL before now
+please i could not finish the codes because i seriously had issues with them and I have not worked on SQL before now